 Key Components of Agile

-For it to ensure that people are the most important stakeholders and clients are taken along, the agile project management approach subscribes to five primary components:
+To ensure that people are the most important stakeholders and that clients are engaged, the agile project management approach subscribes to five primary components:

 User stories: In line with its customer-centric approach, agile uses a short outline written from a client’s perspective to estimate how much work needs to be done and what the final product should look like.